TehShrike/joshduff.com/content/2010-06-21-profanities-and-other-funny-words.md

 title: Profanities and other funny words
 date: 2010-06-21T03:11:00-06:00
+summary: Funny code comments

 I recently did a quick audit of the source code I help maintain/develop for [the company I work for](http://wikido.isoftdata.com/index.php/ISoft_Data_Systems).
 By which I mean, I spent the last part of a Friday searching through our code for funny words.

 I decided to open up by looking for traditional profanities - a commonly-accepted method of gauging the state of a project (see: [profanities in the Linux kernel, graphed over time](http://www.vidarholen.net/contents/wordcount/) and [a quick look at the Win2k source](http://www.kuro5hin.org/story/2004/2/15/71552/7795)).